1. 获取新目标的数据

 The FBI uses government equipment on private company property to retrieve matching information from a participating company, such as Microsoft or Yahoo and pass it without further review to the NSA.

-For stored communications, but not for live surveillance, the FBI consults its own databases to make sure the selectors do not match known Americans.
+its own databases to make sure the selectors do not match known

 This is where data enters NSA systems, described more fully on the next slide.